 APM 110 – Policy on Ancillary Units.
 Second Reading.
 Chair Holyoke reminded members about the small grammatical changes that had been previously discussed.
 Item 2-a appears to be incomplete and was referred back to Vice President Astone for the remainder of the sentence.

 APM 215 New Language.
 GE Committee.
 Drs.
 James and Jordine were recognized.
 Dr. James (GE Committee) stated that this language needed updating to comply with recent executive orders regarding M/I and use of the term “intermediate algebra”.
-Senator Ram (At-large) asked about the enrollment caps that are in place for writing courses and whether that is part of the document under current review.
+Senator Ram (At-large) asked about integrating the GE writing requirements into the GE policy.
+Senator Kensinger asked about the enrollment caps on critical thinking and writing classes and whether that is part of the document under current review.
 Dr. Jordine stated that the requirement does exist but is in a separate document due to technical issues.
 The GE committee agreed to consider adding information about writing courses to the policy if it is convenient before the next Senate meeting.
 The item will be added to the next meeting of the Executive Committee after being sent back to the GE Committee.
 The motion passed unanimously.

 APM 203 Policy Change.
 Academic Policy & Planning Committee.
 Dr. James J. Mullooly was recognized to introduce the item.
 The proposal is to allow double counting of GE units in special majors.
 Senator Kensinger stated that she objected to change, but since it was an executive order the committee had no choice.
 The item was referred to the consent calendar by unanimous consent, pending correction of several unnecessary bold and italics in the text.